 In 1871 this was 15 Derby Road.

 Boot and shoemaker Nahum Hargraves was born in Castle Donington on August 11th, 1839, the illegitimate child of Mary Hargreaves, who married lacemaker Thomas Ironmonger a short time after her son’s birth.
 Thomas was possibly Nahum’s natural father and the child was given the Ironmonger name after the marriage.

 The family continued to live and grow in Castle Donington until they all eventually came to Ilkeston about 1854.
 In that year and in this town Nahum was baptised (June 4th) with his five siblings, all with the Ironmongder family name.

 Later children William and Harriet Ironmonger were born in Ilkeston.

 After the arrival here, the family lived in Brussels Terrace for a period before settling in Park Road.

 Nahum later left to work in Derby where in 1860 he married Sarah Smith, daughter of labourer John and Elizabeth, and continued to live there before returning to Ilkeston at the end of the decade with his wife and three children.

 They lived at 15 Derby Road and then in the later 1880’s moved into South Street where Nahum had had a shop for several years.

-Sarah Ironmonger died in South Street in January 1909, aged 71.
+Sarah Ironmonger died in South Street on January 8th, 1909, aged 71.